 - SSL certificates will not transfer.
 You will need to purchase a new SSL certificate once the transfer is complete.

-- You will need to update the DNS entry after the transfer is complete.
+- You may need to update the DNS entry after the transfer is complete.

 - You can enable CDN on the new install after the transfer is complete.